DominusX/truth-and-dignity/README.md

 When studios fail to implement basic cultural due diligence, it results in severe brand damage and massive financial loss.
 The following historical turning points prove that cultural competence is a baseline business requirement:

 *   **JoJo's Bizarre Adventure (2008):** Animators randomly copied Arabic text from a real-world book to use as a generic background asset for a villain.
 The text was from the **Holy Qur'an**, depicted while a character plotted murder.
 The resulting international outcry forced the publisher to officially apologize, halt shipments of the anime and manga globally, and completely edit the scene.

+  * The **Adhan (الأذان)** is not an "ambient ethnic vocal track" to layer into a background beat; it is a sacred call to prayer:

-*   **Demon Slayer: Kimetsu no Yaiba (2019):** A composer pulled an unvetted "ambient vocal chant" from a commercial stock audio library and mixed it into a background music track.
+- **Demon Slayer: Kimetsu no Yaiba (2019):** A composer pulled an unvetted "ambient vocal chant" from a commercial stock audio library and mixed it into a background music track.
 The audio contained the sacred **Islamic call to prayer (Adhan)**.
-The mixing of sacred prayer with instrumental music caused immediate backlash, forcing an official corporate apology and a massive, costly physical recall of the franchise's Volume 4 Blu-ray discs to scrub the audio.
+The mixing of sacred prayer with instrumental music caused immediate international backlash.
+However, the case serves as a key benchmark for corporate resolution: the publisher (Aniplex) and the production committee immediately acknowledged the structural oversight, issued an official public apology, halted distribution, and executed a massive physical recall of the franchise's Volume 4 Blu-ray discs to scrub the audio.
+The incident proves that while unvetted stock sourcing creates severe liabilities, swift corporate accountability and structural asset removal remain the mandatory minimum for global risk management.

 ---